Summer Lawn Care

 It’s easy to make mistakes once you see your lawn turning colors, but take a breath before drowning your grass.
 Most grasses will bounce back as temperatures lower and more rainfall comes, so stick to your regular watering schedule.
 In the summer months, it’s about quantity versus frequency.

-Take solid into account as well, when watering.
+Take solid into account as well when watering.
 Soil can cause the quantity versus frequency formula to adjust a little bit.
-Depending on the soil in your region you may have to water more often or less, but either way, ensure moisture is reaching 4 to 6 inches down and you don’t overwater.
-Clay soil holds water for a longer period and can be watered less frequently.
-On the other hand, sandy soil drains very quickly and need to be watered more often.
+Depending on the soil in your region, you may have to water more often or less, but either way, ensure moisture is reaching 4 to 6 inches down and you don’t overwater.
+Clay soil holds water longer and can be watered less frequently.
+On the other hand, sandy soil drains quickly and must be watered more often.

 • You want to water less but deeper to encourage deep drought-tolerant roots.

-• Use a screwdriver to check how deeply water is getting into the ground during a typical watering.
+• Use a screwdriver to check how deeply water gets into the ground during a typical watering.
 You want moisture to reach 4 to 6 inches down.

-• Water the grass in the early morning hours, between 5-9 a.m., as temperatures are lower and the heat won’t steal that valuable moisture.
+• Water the grass in the early morning, between 5-9 a.m., as temperatures are lower and the heat won’t steal that valuable moisture.
 Morning watering also helps prevent fungal growth.

 2. Mow Your Lawn Twice a Week in the Early Mornings or Late Evenings

-The second biggest facet of summer lawn care is mowing your lawn, which goes hand in hand with watering.
+The second most significant facet of summer lawn care is mowing your lawn, which goes hand in hand with watering.
 You can’t have one without the other.
-When mowing, the number one rule is to keep the grass high so heat doesn’t burn it.
-With this mindset, you should be mowing your lawn 1 to 2 times per week.
+The number one rule when mowing is to keep the grass high so heat doesn’t burn it.
+With this mindset, you should mow your lawn 1 to 2 times weekly.

 You should never remove more than one-third of the blade in one mowing.
 Each grass type has its own ideal height, so determine what kind of grass you have and subtract a third from its average length.